 Towards a low carbon future

-This talk is a public lecture on the first night of the conference.
-On the night of the first day of Conference, Lord Nicholas Stern will give a special address at the Examinations schools to replace the debate in the wider context of the low carbon transition.
-This will help participants put in perspectives the debates of the day.
+This talk was a public lecture on the first night of the conference.
+On the night of the first day of Conference, Lord Nicholas Stern gave a special address at the Examinations schools to replace the debate in the wider context of the low carbon transition.
+This was intended to help participants put in perspectives the debates of the day.

-At this invitation-only conference, you will interact with other leaders of their fields, and participate in substantive conversations in an exclusive setting.
+At this invitation-only conference, there were opportunities to interact with other leaders of their fields, and participate in substantive conversations in an exclusive setting.

-There will be ample networking opportunities with peers across the academic, corporate, policy and non-profit worlds, and from different stages of the resource value chain.
+There were ample networking opportunities with peers across the academic, corporate, policy and non-profit worlds, and from different stages of the resource value chain.

-- You will discover novel ideas, creative nudges and potential collaborations to realise your own resource-availability objectives.
+- Attendees discovered novel ideas, creative nudges and potential collaborations to realise their own resource-availability objectives.

-The conference is organised by the Veolia Institute in partnership with Oxford Martin School.
+The conference was organised by the Veolia Institute in partnership with Oxford Martin School.

 With the support of the Prince Albert II Foundation